bang/linkmus/README.md

 * Linux - Debian variants if it's possible
-* Node + express + forever for backend - Again, you can use whatever you want but I made using Node.
+* Node + express + forever for backend - But, whatever...
 * local or remote music location mapped on 'mp3' directory